 The docent program, which has grown to become one of the hallmarks of the Museum and is recognized by our industry colleagues as one of the finest docent corps in existence today, began in the fall of 1972.
-The genesis was a small group of volunteers trained to take school children on tours of the grounds, but now the docents are stationed around the grounds to provide live interpretation to all who visit.
-These docents, who undergo a rigorous 15-week training program, are now devoted to giving demonstrations on the grounds, and contribute today more than 75,000 hours annually to do this.
+The genesis was a small group of volunteers trained to take school children on tours of the grounds; today the docents are stationed around the grounds to provide live interpretation to all who visit.
+These docents undergo a rigorous 15-week training program and currently contribute more than 75,000 hours annually to the Museum.

-Larson, who succeeded Woodin as Director, was known even before he was named as a great creative talent who worked tirelessly to design the most naturalistic exhibits possible.
-He perfected techniques of creating artificial rock work and was responsible for numerous exhibits including the beaver and otter exhibits, the desert bighorn sheep enclosure, cat canyon, and the earth sciences center, all of which stand today.
+Larson, who succeeded Woodin as Director, was known, even before he was named to that position, as a great creative talent who worked tirelessly to design the most naturalistic exhibits possible.
+He perfected techniques of creating artificial rockwork and was responsible for numerous exhibits including the beaver and otter exhibits, the desert bighorn sheep enclosure, cat canyon, and the cave, all of which stand today.
 This spirit of innovation in natural history displays continued during his tenure as director and until he left to found the Larson Company, which itself has had a profound impact on the entire world of zoo exhibitry.

-As the Desert Museum is now over 50 years old, the commitment to the founding ideals are as strong as ever.
+The Desert Museum is now over 50 years old and the commitment to the founding ideals is as strong as ever.
 The spirit of innovation and excellence of Carr, Pack, Woodin, and Larson live on with ever-improved exhibitry.
-This has been most recently evidenced by the creation of the "Desert Loop Trail," a half-mile long loop through natural desert along which are large enclosures, made of Invisinet® developed by Museum Director of Design, Ken Stockton, for animals such as javelina and coyote.
+This has been most recently evidenced by the creation of the “Desert Loop Trail,” a half-mile long loop through natural desert along which are large enclosures, made of Invisinet® developed by former Museum Director of Design, Ken Stockton, for animals such as javelina and coyote.
 This fine stainless steel netting is nearly invisible to visitors providing a greatly heightened sense of seeing animals in natural conditions and is now on the market available to other institutions.
-In 1998, the AZA presented the Museum a "Significant Achievement Award" for the Javelina exhibit.
+In 1998, the AZA presented the Museum a “Significant Achievement Award” for the Javelina Exhibit.

 The Museum's education programs are rapidly expanding to include direct involvement with science curricula, and new outreach to rural areas of Arizona and Mexico.